 - 1. A witness who has been duly summoned shall obey the summons and attend for examination, unless he proffers a valid excuse to the Court. - 2.
+If without good reason a witness who has been duly summoned fails to appear before the Court, the Court may impose upon him a pecuniary penalty not exceeding EUR 5 000 and may order that a further summons be served on the witness at his own expense. - 3.
+The same penalty may be imposed upon a witness who, without good reason, refuses to give evidence or to take the oath. - 4.
+If the witness proffers a valid excuse to the Court, the pecuniary penalty imposed on him may be cancelled.
+The pecuniary penalty imposed may be reduced at the request of the witness where he establishes that it is disproportionate to his income. - 5.
 The Court may, in accordance with Article 26 of the Statute, decide to report to the competent authority of the EFTA State referred to in Annex II any defaulting witness or any case of perjury on the part of a witness or expert.
 The Registrar shall be responsible for communicating the decision of the Court.
 The decision shall set out the facts and circumstances on which the report is based.